jessfraz/onion/README.md

 - moar tests (unit and integration)
 - exposing ports in the network is a little funky
 - saving state?
-- deny all udp traffic
+- make deny all udp traffic configurable